goodfornothingdumb/goodfornothingdumb/README.md

 I seriously have no idea why I am creating this.
-I am a dumb programmer who has no one to talk to
+I am a dumb programmer who has no one to talk to or what to talk about

 <!---
 goodfornothingdumb/goodfornothingdumb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.